concur/developer.concur.com/src/tools-support/release-notes/dev-platform-2016-11-01.markdown

 This update removes outdated or unused APIs and API functions.

-Additional information is available on the Concur Developer Portal: [https://developer.concur.com](https://developer.concur.com/).
+Additional information is available on the SAP Concur Developer Center: [https://developer.concur.com](https://developer.concur.com/).